opensearch-project/documentation-website/_observing-your-data/event-analytics.md

 This is an experimental feature and is not recommended for use in a production environment.
 For updates on the progress of the feature or if you want to leave feedback, see the associated [OpenSearch forum thread](https://forum.opensearch.org/t/feedback-opensearch-assistant/16741).
 {: .warning}

-To make building queries easier, the OpenSearch Assistant Toolkit provides an assistant to help convert natural language queries to PPL.
+To simplify query building, the OpenSearch Assistant Toolkit offers an assistant to convert natural language queries into PPL.
+A screenshot is shown in the following image.

 ![Sample OpenSearch Query Assist View]({{site.url}}{{site.baseurl}}/images/log-explorer-query-assist.png)

 #### Enabling OpenSearch Query Assist

 To enable **OpenSearch Query Assist** in OpenSearch Dashboards, locate your copy of the `opensearch_dashboards.yml` file and set the following option:

 ```
 observability.query_assist.enabled: true
 observability.query_assist.ppl_agent_name: "PPL agent"
 ```

 To enable the option to summarize the responses, locate your copy of the `opensearch_dashboards.yml` file and set the following option:

 ```
 observability.summarize.enabled: true
 observability.summarize.response_summary_agent_name: "Response summary agent"